Genesee Valley Center: History

 Shopping Centers, Inc. of Southfield, Michigan, a retail division of Detroit, Michigan-based Hudson's department stores, first announced plans for Genesee Valley Center in 1968.
 These plans coincided with one of the firm's other malls under development at the time, Southland Center in the Detroit suburb of Taylor.
 Hudson's would serve as the southern anchor store of Genesee Valley Center, with Sears as the complex's other anchor, in between an enclosed shopping mall comprising approximately 50 stores.
 Victor Gruen served as Genesee Valley Center's architect.

 Sears was the first store to open, doing so in May 1970.
 Hudson's followed two months later, with this location being the chain's largest store outside of Detroit.
 On August 8, 1970, Genesee Valley Center opened to the public.
 At the time, it comprised fifty-six tenants, including a Hamady Brothers supermarket and Cunningham Drug.
 By September, a Woolworth dime store had opened next to Sears.

 In 1979, an eastern wing anchored by JCPenney was added to the mall.
 A mezzanine level with a food court was added in 1987.
-The Cunningham Drug Store was demolished for a wing featuring a Mervyns in 1993, Montgomery Ward was also added.
+The Cunningham Drug Store was demolished for a wing featuring a Mervyn's in 1993, Montgomery Ward was also added.
 These additions brought the mall to 13,00000 sqft of gross leasable area, making it the largest mall in Michigan north of Detroit.
 Woolworth was briefly downsized to a cosmetics-oriented prototype called Woolworth Express before closing entirely.
 In 2001, Montgomery Ward closed along with the last of its stores nationwide.
 The same year, Hudson's was renamed Marshall Field's, which itself became Macy's when the parent company of Marshall Field's was acquired.